dciccale/kimbo.js/README.md

 Give it a try and start using a robust, light-weight and modern library today.

 ## API Documentation
-Please [visit the documentation](http://api.kimbojs.com) to see how easy is to use with its jQuery compatible API.
+Please [visit the documentation](http://api.kimbojs.com) to see how easy is to use with its jQuery-like API.

 ## Build
 In order to run the build task you'll need [NodeJS](http://nodejs.org/) and [Grunt.js](http://gruntjs.com/).